Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Motivating Application: Airstrikes and Insurgent Activities in Iraq

 Airstrikes have emerged as a principal tool for fighting against insurgent and terrorist organizations in civil wars around the globe.
 In the past decade alone, the United States has conducted sustained air campaigns in at least six different countries, including Afghanistan, Iraq, and Syria.
 Although it has been shown that civilians have all-too-often borne the brunt of these airstrikes \citep{Lyall:19b}, we have few rigorous studies that evaluate the impact of airstrikes on subsequent insurgent violence.
-Even these few studies have largely reached opposite conclusions, with some claiming that airpower reduces insurgent attacks while others arguing they spark escalatory spirals of increased violence \citep[e.g.,][]{Lyall:19a,Mir:19,Dell:18,Kocher:11}.
-Regardless of conclusions, all of the existing studies discretize a continuous space into arbitrary geographic units and make simplifying assumptions about the patterns of spatial and temporal interference.
-These studies can yield biased estimates of the effects of airstrikes because they do not properly account for spatial spillover and temporal carryover effects.
+Even these studies have largely reached opposite conclusions, with some claiming that airpower reduces insurgent attacks while others arguing they spark escalatory spirals of increased violence \citep[e.g.,][]{Lyall:19a,Mir:19,Dell:18,Kocher:11}.

+Moreover, all existing studies have two interrelated methodological shortcomings: they carve continuous geographic space into discrete, often arbitrary, units, and they make simplifying assumptions about patterns of spatial and temporal interference. \citet{mir_moore_19}, for example, argue that drone strikes in Pakistan have reduced terrorist violence.
+But they use a coarse estimation strategy that bins average effects of drone strikes into broad half-year increments over entire districts that cannot capture local spatial and temporal dynamics.
+Similarly, \citet{rigterink_21} draws on 443 drone strikes to estimate airstrike effects on 13 terrorist groups in Pakistan, concluding that they have mixed effects.
+Yet her group-month estimation strategy cannot detect spillover effects nor accurately capture the timing of insurgent responses.
+In short, we need a flexible methodological approach that avoids the pitfalls of binning treatment and outcome measures into too-aggregate, possibly misleading, temporal and spatial units.

 We enter this debate by examining the American air campaign in Iraq.
 We use declassified US Air Force data on airstrikes and shows of force (simulated airstrikes where no weapons are released) for the February 2007 to July 2008 period.
 The period in question coincides with the ``surge'' of American forces and airpower designed to destroy multiple Sunni and Shia insurgent organizations in a bid to turn the war's tide.